 Last Census - 2010

 The last official national census was carried out in Thailand back in 2010 and the country’s official population was declared at 65,479,453.
-Current estimates show a 2013 population in Thailand of 67,108,507, which makes it the 20th most populous country on earth (a downgrade from its position as number 19 just a year ago).
+Current estimates show a 2014 population in Thailand of 67,367,943, up slightly from 2013’s estimate of 67,108,507, making it the 20th most populous country on earth (a downgrade from its position as number 19 just two years ago).

 Until very recently, the numbers were growing at a far greater rate, but it’s claimed that the government-funded family planning program has raised awareness and led to a dramatic fall in birth figures.
 In 1960, the population growth was at its height with figures of around 3.1% but this has fallen to around 0.4% today.